mikerobeson/make_SILVA_db/README.md

 # SILVA-dbs

 This repository is intended to be a collection of formatted [SILVA](https://www.arb-silva.de/) files for use in [QIIME 1](http://qiime.org/) or [QIIME 2](https://qiime2.org/).
-If you use the SILVA reference files be sure to read their [dual-use license](https://www.arb-silva.de/silva-license-information) for commercial and non-commercial use.
+If you use the SILVA reference files be sure to read their [license](https://www.arb-silva.de/silva-license-information).
 The approach I take here is partly inspired by my prior experiences parsing reference databases as well as from many other discussions and online resources.

 In brief, I use the following collection of scripts, with modification, and some manual edits to generate a QIIME formatted SSU & LSU gene sequence reference sets.
 If you are here, I assume you have QIIME 1 & QIIME 2 installed.
 We'll be making use of these two environments as they contain most the dependencies you need to run the pipeline outlined here.